-Jacksonville, IL’s Trusted Medical Malpractice Lawyers
+Trusted Medical Malpractice Lawyers in Jacksonville Illinois

 Has something gone wrong with your medical care, causing injuries or even the death of a family member?
 If so, it’s time you spoke with a qualified medical malpractice attorney that can honestly evaluate your case and pursue compensation, if needed.
-LaMarca Law Office, P.C., provides legal assistance to injured patients and their families in Jacksonville, IL and throughout the surrounding areas.
+LaMarca Law Office, P.C., provides legal assistance to injured patients and their families in Jacksonville Illinois and throughout the surrounding areas.
 As a local firm, we understand how hard these cases can be on the families of the injured person.
 Additionally, we offer over 30 years of legal experience, always looking to give you the best chance at a successful resolution to your case.
-Call to schedule a consultation of your legal needs.
+Call to schedule a consultation on your legal needs.

 What is medical malpractice?

-Medical malpractice is a term that is used to describe scenarios where a patient has been mistakenly treated by a doctor, nurse or other member of the medical field.
-These injuries may include physical problems and serious illnesses that can harm quality of life and require high-cost treatments.
+Medical malpractice is a term that is used to describe scenarios where a patient has been mistakenly treated by a doctor, nurse or other members of the medical field.
+These injuries may include physical problems and serious illnesses that can harm the quality of life and require high-cost treatments.
 Victims of these situations may be able to pursue compensation as part of a medical malpractice case that can cover medical treatments, lost wages, and much more.
 Talk to our staff for more details.

-Emergency Room Errors
+• Emergency Room Errors

-Emergency Room Negligence
+• Emergency Room Negligence

-Failure to Diagnose
+• Failure to Diagnose

-Postoperative Care Errors
+• Postoperative Care Errors

-Nursing Home Abuse
+• Nursing Home Abuse

 Who can file a case?